davisdude/vim-love-docs/README.md

 1. Next, run [`gen.bat`](src/gen.bat) (Windows) or [`gen.sh`](src/gen.sh) (Mac/Linux).
 This should generate the plugin code.

+You may need to allow the files to be able to run.
+You need to do this for **every** file that ends with `.bat` if you're on Windows, or `.sh` for Mac/Linux.
+Windows users will need to "Unblock" the `.bat` files.
+See [here](https://superuser.com/questions/38476) for how to unblock files.
+For Mac/Linux users, you will need to `chmod` the `.sh` files to allow execution.

 ## Installing the Plugin

 Installation varies depending on the plugin manager, but every method requires you to have the plugin built.